MicrosoftDocs/dynamics-365-project-operations/articles/project-management/define-project-calendars.md

 ---
 # required metadata

-title: Define project calendars
+title: Define and edit project calendars
 description: This article provides information about how to apply a calendar template to a project to track the project schedule.
-author: ruhercul
+author: abriccetti
-ms.date: 02/05/2021
+ms.date: 11/13/2023
 ms.topic: article
 ms.prod:
 #